davefancher/ReactReduxWorkshop/readme.md

 ## Testing Basics with Jest

+> Jest is used by Facebook to test all JavaScript code including React applications.
+One of Jest's philosophies is to provide an integrated "zero-configuration" experience.
+We observed that when engineers are provided with ready-to-use tools, they end up writing more tests, which in turn results in more stable and healthy code bases. --*Facebook*

 Unit testing is important to ensure the continued functionality and reusability of our components.
 Jest is a full-featured testing framework that comes with an assertion library built in.

 The only command you need to install Jest and start writing tests is: